abdalrhman-abas-0/Realtor_Rentals_Scraper/README.md

 # **Realtor_Rentals_Scraper**

-* This project is a scraper template which can perform a seamless successful scraping process even if it faced a power outage or the site blocked the scraper and save the outputs as json files.
+* This project is a scraper template that can perform a seamless successful scraping process even if it faced a temporary blockage from the site or in case of a power outage and it saves the outputs as JSON files.
 * it's intended to work as a template suitable to be modified to work with many scraping libraries and across many sites.
-* it can use many scraping libraries like: BeautifulSoup, httpx, Selenium, and more.
+* it can use many scraping libraries like BeautifulSoup, HTTPS, Selenium, and more.

 # Project Structure:

-* This scraper consists mainly of 3 sub-packages and 3 module plus the run file and the Outputs files folder:
+* This scraper consists mainly of 3 sub-packages and 3 modules plus the run file and the Outputs files folder:

 ```python
 Realtor_Rentals_Scraper: